 btw, only the very HIGHEST performance cars have brakes that are only close to their power, and very few race cars but dragsters have less brake power than engine power.
 All this means that as long as you REALLY have your foot REALLY on the brake, your engine will stall (shutoff) cuz the brakes are stronger than the engine.

+Second, as for the jerkiness, if you have the brake firmly applied for at least 3-4 seconds, try just taking your foot OFF the brake and NOT on the gas and see what happens.
 Do this in a safe location such as an empty parking lot.
 This should engage your hillhold function (even on flat ground) and your car should neither creep nor roll in either direction until you apply throttle.
 If the vibration or jerkiness continues, yup - I'd get it checked.
 If it does not, you may still need to have it checked as perhaps your ABS controller has a fault and it would be coincidental that the loaner had the same issue.